Error estimates for approximations of nonhomogeneous nonlinear uniformly elliptic equations: The estimate between the solution of ( ) and solutions of ( ) with fixed coefficients.

-Two of our arguments -- the proofs of Proposition \ref{compare to constant coef} and Proposition \ref{compare u and uep}, which we present in the next section -- are similar to the proof of the comparison principle for uniformly elliptic equations of Ishii and Lions' \cite[Theorem III.1]{Ishii Lions}.
-At the heart of the proofs of both propositions is the following lemma, which combines Theorem 3.2 of \cite{User's guide} and Lemma III.1 of \cite{Ishii Lions}.
+\end{prop} The proofs of Proposition \ref{compare to constant coef} and Proposition \ref{compare u and uep}, which we present in the next section, are similar to the proof of the comparison principle for uniformly elliptic equations of Ishii and Lions' \cite[Theorem III.1]{Ishii Lions}.
+At the heart of the proof of both propositions is the following lemma, which combines Theorem 3.2 of \cite{User's guide} and Lemma III.1 of \cite{Ishii Lions}.
 For the convenience of the reader, we give the statements of Theorem 3.2 of \cite{User's guide} and Lemma III.1 of \cite{Ishii Lions} in Appendix A.

 \begin{lem} There exists a constant C(n) that depends only on $n$ such that the following holds.
 Assume $V$ is an open subset of $\rr^n$ and $u,v\in C(V)$ are viscosity solutions of $F(D^2u, x)=f(x)$ and $G(D^2v, x)=g(x)$ in $V$.
 Suppose that $(x_a, y_a)\in V\times V$ is a local maximum of